 Deryl Hatch, Ph.D., is assistant professor of educational administration at the University of Nebraska–Lincoln.
 Dr. Hatch investigates community colleges environments—from the structural to the programmatic and classroom level—to uncover how they intersect with student experiences to foster equitable access, quality, and success in higher education, especially in regards for those from traditionally underserved and underrepresented populations.
 Dr. Hatch is faculty associate of the Nebraska Center for Research on Children, Youth, Families and Schools (CYFS) at UNL and is the principal investigator of the Student Success Program Research Initiative (SSPRI).
 Dr. Hatch earned his doctoral degree in the Program in Higher Education Leadership, Department of Educational Administration, at the University of Texas at Austin.
 Hatch CV.

-Adrian H. Huerta, Ph.D,. is a postdoctoral scholar at the Higher Education Research Institute at the University of California Los Angeles (UCLA).
+Adrian H. Huerta, Ph.D,. is the USC Provost Postdoctoral Fellow at the Pullias Center for Higher Education (USC).
 Dr. Huerta’s research includes a focus on Latino males in the K-20 educational pipeline.
 His current work explores college access and success for Latino males in secondary schools and community colleges, where he focuses on students’ assets through a capital and funds of knowledge lens.
 Dr. Huerta received his Ph.D. and M.A. in Education with a concentration in higher education and organizational change from UCLA, M.A. in Educational Policy & Leadership from the Ohio State University, and B.S. in Human Services Counseling from the University of Nevada, Las Vegas.
 He is a 2015-2016 American Educational Research Association Minority Dissertation Fellow.
 Huerta CV.

 Veronica Jones, Ph.D.is currently a Visiting Assistant Professor in the Department of Educational Leadership and Policy Studies.
 She received her Ph.D. in Higher Education Administration at Texas A & M University, her M.Ed. in Educational Leadership and Cultural Studies at the University of Houston, and a B.A. in Elementary Education at Southern University A & M College.
 Dr. Jones brings over ten years of K-12 experience as in English as a Second Language educator.